unattended-backpack/hierophant/README.md

 Each Contemplant is connected to 1 Hierophant.
 You're likely running a Hierophant from the [Running Hierophant](#running-hierophant) section above.
 Use your Hierophant's public ip in the `contemplant.toml` file for the `hierophant_ws_address` variable like `"ws://<public-hierophant-ip>:<hierophant-http-port>/ws"` (default Hierophant http port is `9010`).

-It is *REQUIRED* that the Contemplant is run on a machine with a GPU.
-This is because the Contemplant uses a GPU to accelerate proofs.
-If you were only to use your CPU to execute a proof it will be 100-1000x slower than a GPU accelerated proof.

 The GPU proof accelerator is automatically run inside a docker container.
-If you're running Contemplant in an environment that can't run docker, see the [Contemplant without Docker access](#contemplant-without-docker-access) section below.
+If you're running Contemplant in an environment that can't run docker, see the [Contemplant without Docker access](#contemplant-without-docker-access-(advanced)) section below.

 ## Working with multiple Contemplant config files

 If you're running in an environment with multiple configurations (for example, running an integration test while debugging), you can specify the config file with `-- --config <config file name>`.

+## Vast.ai integration (recommended)

+If you don't have spare GPUs sitting around it is recommended to use Vast.ai to automatically manage your Contemplants.
+Check out our [Magister](https://github.com/unattended-backpack/magister) repo for automatic allocation & deallocation of Vast.ai Contemplant instances.

 # Architecture